Not their Mommy, but a Witch. This is what my dear teenagers call me when I am writing, creating and working on my new blog.

 In the meanwhile, when the evening settles in and the writing goals are met, your very own Mommy Witch will happily cuddle with you lovingly and gently, while, watching a movie at the end of the day.
 I will sweetly tuck you in and softly sing you a good night song.
 After all, I am still here, bewitching you into your adulthood.

-With love, self-care, and sprinkle of some magic,
+With love, self-care, and a sprinkle of some magic,

 All photographs belong to Luda @PlantsandBeyond.com